 Every broker will provide its client’s several ways to deposit funds.
-As trading is a global marketplace with participants from all geographies, brokers must offer a diversified stream of methods to on-board a clients funds.
-Here are some of the main.
+As trading is a global marketplace with participants from all geographies, brokers must offer a diversified stream of methods to onboard clients funds.
+Here are some of the main ones.

 Most regulated brokers also offer the option to deposit by bank wire.
 This transaction usually will see funds transferred into a client segregated account the broker must hold as part as there regulation.
 So essentially if the broker goes out of business the segregated account is separated from there commercial banks meaning they cannot use a clients deposit for business activity.